Biomagnetism for Fibromyalgia

 If you are considering biomagnetism and have fibromyalgia:

-- Always inform your rheumatologist or healthcare provider about any complementary approaches you are exploring.
+- Tell your rheumatologist or healthcare provider about any complementary approach you use.

 - Never stop or change medications without medical supervision.